Charging-driven coarsening and melting of a colloidal nanoparticle monolayer at an ionic liquid-vacuum interface: Results and Discussion

-More microscopically, this coarsening occurs through both grain boundary migration and larger-scale correlative motions, such as grain rotations.
+More microscopically, this coarsening occurs through both grain interface migration and larger-scale correlative motions, such as grain rotations.
 An example of each type of motion is included in Figure~\ref{F2}D. We show the SEM electron images and the corresponding color maps of $\theta_j$.
-In the first case, the red grain takes over a larger portion of the field of view as the grain boundary between it and the green domain migrates to the right.
-In the second case, the purple and blue grains rotate until they merge into a single grain.
-At the single particle level, particles typically hop from one grain to the other to facilitate grain boundary motion, yet in other cases, we find that sliding dislocations play a prevailing role.
-These sliding dislocations, shown schematically in Figure S5A, are observed often upon electron beam exposure.
-One function of these sliding dislocations is to shuttle point vacancies to grain boundaries, as shown in Figure S5B.
-In this case, sliding dislocations serve as a mechanism to transport vacancies over relatively long distances from highly ordered regions to more disordered regions, such as grain boundaries.
-The shuttling of defects can increase the fluidity of grain boundaries and contribute to grain boundary motions.
-Sliding dislocations also underlie grain rotations (Figure S5C).
-In Figure S5C, we observe a sliding dislocation forming in the middle of a grain.
-This sliding dislocation changes the overall grain orientation, which is also helped by relatively disordered grain boundary regions surrounding the single crystal grain.
+In the first case, the red grain takes over a larger portion of the field of view as the interface between it and the green domain migrates to the right.
+In the second case, the purple grain rotates until the two grains merge into a single grain (Figure S5A).
+At the single particle level, particles typically hop from one grain to the other to facilitate grain interface motion, yet in other cases, we find that sliding dislocations play a prevailing role.
+These sliding dislocations, shown schematically in Figure S5B, are observed often upon electron beam exposure.
+One function of these sliding dislocations is to shuttle point vacancies to disordered interfaces, as shown in Figure S5C.
+In this case, sliding dislocations serve as a mechanism to transport vacancies over relatively long distances from highly ordered regions to more disordered regions, such as grain interfaces.
+The shuttling of defects can increase the fluidity of the interfaces and contribute to their motions.
+Sliding dislocations also underlie grain rotations (Figure S5D).
+In Figure S5D, we observe a sliding dislocation forming in the middle of a grain.
+This sliding dislocation changes the overall grain orientation, which is also helped by relatively disordered regions surrounding the single crystal grain.
 The above examples emphasize the importance of correlated motions, such as sliding dislocations, of particles in the coarsening process.
 We next focus on the second regime of electron beam-induced particle dynamics, melting of the monolayer due to particle vacancy formation under electron beam irradiation.